enhance-dev/enhance-styles/README.md

 },
 ```

-## UPGRADE GUIDE
+##### Restoring
-If you want to restore the default Boostrap theme colors the copy and paste the code below into your `config.json`
+If you want to restore the default theme colors, copy and paste the code below into your `config.json`:

 ```json
 "theme": {
   "accent": "#007AFF",